-EU anti-piracy mission at risk of ejection from Somalia
+[Exclusive] EU anti-piracy mission risks ejection from Somalia

 Already a member?

-And its future intentions are "rather ambivalent" and "to be doubted", according to an internal EU foreign-service paper, dated 5 January and seen by EUobserver.
+And its future intentions were "rather ambivalent" and "to be doubted", according to an internal EU foreign-service paper, dated 5 January and seen by EUobserver.

-The new "posture towards the international presence [is] ... to be seen in the context of [Somalia's] ongoing electoral process, notably increasing tensions and electoral fragmentation," the EU said.
+Somalia's new "posture towards the international presence [is] ... to be seen in the context of [Somalia's] ongoing electoral process, notably increasing tensions and electoral fragmentation," the EU said.

-And as Somalia prepares for presidential elections "likely to take place in June", its powers that be want to prove a point.
+And as they prepared for presidential elections "likely to take place in June", the Somalian powers that be wanted to make a point.

-They want the EU or other "future partners to reinforce [the] Somali national coast guard and navy", instead of policing the region.
+They wanted the EU or other "future partners to reinforce [the] Somali national coast guard and navy", instead of policing the region.

-They also want Atalanta to focus more on illegal fishing and toxic-waste dumping, amid "destabilising information stating that the operation [Atalanta] 'protects the illegal fishing vessels'," the EU foreign service said.
+They also wanted Atalanta to focus more on illegal fishing and toxic-waste dumping, amid "destabilising information stating that the operation [Atalanta] 'protects the illegal fishing vessels'," the EU foreign service said.

-And they want the text of any new UN resolution "to notably reduce the perceived negative language towards Somalia".
+And they wanted the text of any long-term UN resolution "to notably reduce the perceived negative language towards Somalia".

 If the current UN resolution expires in March, then there would "be no more legal basis for Atalanta to fight armed robbery in Somali territorial waters or on its territory, and ... to fight piracy off the coast of Somalia", the EU noted.